charlieegan3/personal-website/source/blog/2013-02-26-remove-dupes-from-the-open-with-menu.html.markdown

     killall Finder
     echo "Open With has been rebuilt, Finder will relaunch"

-Then Relaunching the Finder with <code>⎇+cmd+esc</code> should solve the problem.However I found that the issue kept coming back.
+Then Relaunching the Finder with <code>⎇+cmd+esc</code> should solve the problem.
+However I found that the issue kept coming back.
 I just decided to remove all the apps and assign apps manually.
 You can do the same by following this guide [here](http://osxdaily.com/2011/02/03/clear-open-with-menu-mac/).